M00St4r/Code1/Diary.md

 - How to create a Git Hub Repository
 - How to use markdown do layout files
 - How to link files into our markdown files
+- How to link your Repository to Visual Studio